No-till Gardening for a Resilient Future

 Societal forces seek to separate and divide us.
 And yet, the earth offers itself as a source of nourishment through it all.
 How can we learn to work with the earth in the face of all this change?
 How can we grow food in ways that help build resilient communities?

-This course meets every other week from February 2026- June 2026 and guides you through the spring planting season, with lessons geared towards upcoming gardening tasks while supporting you to develop a local community project.
+This course meets once a month from February 2026- June 2026 and guides you through the spring planting season, with lessons geared towards upcoming gardening tasks while supporting you to develop a local community project.
 Projects might be: creating a neighborhood PYO garden, growing food for an end of summer potluck, or growing and processing medicinal herbs to distribute for a local mutual aid organization.
 Readings and other educational opportunities will be provided in-between classes.

 Each of the topics below will be explored through the lens of climate and social resilience.
 This course will deepen one’s connection to the natural world through a scientific, social, spiritual, emotional, and creative lens.
 There will be space to share knowledge participants bring to the topics, as well as ask questions specific to your gardening projects and interests.